Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Learning about React Hooks was enlightening!
 It's incredible how Hooks simplify and streamline state management and side effect handling in functional components.
 I can see how they will greatly improve my React development process.

 #100DaysOfCode #ReactJS #ReactHooks #WebDevelopment #CodingJourney

+## Day 91 [10.01.2023]

+Today's Progress:
+- Dived deeper into React Hooks, explored other hooks like `useContext` and `useReducer`.
+- Learned how to manage state and dispatch actions with `useReducer`.

+Thoughts:
+Understanding more React Hooks has been an eye-opener! `useContext` simplifies sharing state across components, and `useReducer` provides a powerful way to handle complex state logic.
+Excited to implement these in my projects!

+Progress:
+I will be tracking my progress on this GitHub repository.

+#100DaysOfCode #ReactJS #ReactHooks #WebDevelopment #CodingJourney